Edenhofer/PID-boost/README.md

   * Tweak pre-trained model for decay specific particle abundances
 * Plot efficiencies over background-ratio for PID, Bayes, etc. and plot a dot for the NN
 * ~~Visualize the difference in assumed particle abundances for various approaches~~
+* Abundance comparisons differentiating by correctly and faulty reconstructed ones, e.g. in a stacked histogram
 * Efficiency and contamination over transverse momentum plot
 * Output efficiency tables for various approaches, including e.g. the Area Under Curve for PPV and ROC